MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 You can set your diagnostics data retention to 28 or 90 days via our APIs, as listed in the [App Center API documentation](https://openapi.appcenter.ms/#/errors/errors_putRetentionSettings), or in the app settings page.
 If you change your retention setting from 90 to 28 days, any existing diagnostics data older than 28 days will be removed and any new data will only be stored for 28 days.

-If you change your settings from 28 to 90 days, older diagnostics data will not be backfilled.
+If you change your settings from 28 to 90 days, older diagnostics data won't be backfilled.
 If you would like to store your data for more than 90 days, export your raw data to Azure Blob Storage.
 Read the [export diagnostics data section](~/diagnostics/features.md#export-diagnostics-data) to get started.

 ![Data retention setting in the app settings page](~/diagnostics/images/app-settings-retention.png)